solana-labs/ecosystem/projects/nocte.md

 status: building
 ---

-Nocte is an Automated Market Maker and DEX built on Solana.
-Provide liquidity for SPL tokens and other cross-chain assets never before seen on the Solana blockchain.
+Nocte is an Automated Market Maker and DEX built on Solana providing liquidity for SPL tokens and other cross-chain assets, a first for the Solana ecosystem.